build-on-aws/content/posts/what-happens-athena-query/index.md

 For a few files...not a big deal.
 But if you've got a billion tiny little CSV files sitting in S3...because who doesn't...it can make a **huge** difference.

-### Column-based Binary File Formats
+### Columnar File Formats

 A common approach to optimizing data on S3 is to convert row-based formats (like JSON and CSV) to binary, columnar-based formats (like Parquet and ORC).
-I never really understood columnar-based formats until I started diving in to how query engines like Athena read the data from S3.
+I never really understood columnar formats until I started diving in to how query engines like Athena read the data from S3.
 There are two huge benefits.

 1. When selecting specific columns from your data